AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroupClone.md

     },
     "Period": {
       "Type": "Number",
       "Description": "Prepaid time period.
 Unit is month, it could be from 1 to 9 or 12, 24, 36, 48, 60.
-Default value is 1.Old instances will not be changed.", "AllowedValues": [
+Default value is 1.
+Old instances will not be changed.", "AllowedValues": [
         1,
         2,